 - About Tour de France

 Tour de France Official Broadcasters

-The 2021 Tour de France is just a couple of days away, and to all us cycling fans out there, it’s about time.
-Saying the upcoming edition is unprecedented would be an understatement, as riders and their teams have to juggle one of the biggest races amid a COVID-19 pandemic.
-Everyone must pass two coronavirus tests to enter the camp.
-And if two team members test positive or show symptoms, it’s au revoir to the entire group.
+The 2022 Tour de France is just a couple of weeks away, and to all us cycling fans out there, it’s about time.
+Saying the upcoming edition is unprecedented would be an understatement, as riders and their teams have to juggle one of the biggest races of the season.

 If you’re watching Tour de France online, there are plenty of channels to choose from, depending on your location, of course.
 The event has several official streaming broadcasters, including:

 |ITV (free)||The UK|